marcorosso768/marcorosso768.github.io/_pages/en/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: <i>My teaching spans undergraduate and graduate courses in Econometrics, Political Economy, Microeconomics, Behavioral Economics, Game Theory, and Python for Economists.
-Across courses, my emphasis is on building intuition alongside rigorous derivations and reproducible empirical workflows, with materials designed to be directly usable for problem sets and applied projects.
-The page lists the courses I have taught and provides selected handouts, slides, and other teaching resources.</i>
+description: <i>I teach econometrics, microeconomics, and empirical methods at the bachelor's, master's, and Ph.D. level, and assist in courses in economic policy, political economy, and behavioral economics.
+Materials for the courses I teach, including slides, notes, notebooks, and do-files, are linked from each course.</i>
 subtitle: >
   <div class="lang-links">
       <a href="/it/didattica/" hreflang="it">didattica</a>